snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

 # You need to teach this course on an - unknown - cluster?

 Then send this questionnaire to your hosting site.
-Ask for all questions to be answered unless a public documention link can be provided, which answers these questions, partially.
+Ask for all questions to be answered unless a public documentation link can be provided, which answers these questions, partially.

 ## Questionnaire